parts and terms

 (3) I've checked with Chinese musicians who play western and traditional instruments and they agree, "马/馬" means "bridge" in this usage, not "horse".
 They use the same term for the bridge of bowed western instruments like the violin.

-(4) Zhengs can have 2 or 3 depending on the design.
-Cheng 1991 claims to have made a zheng with dozens of small holes drilled into the backboard rather than several large cutouts, but I have yet to find more information.
+(4) Zhengs can have 2 or 3 sound holes depending on the design.
+Cheng 1991 claims to have made a zheng with dozens of small holes drilled into the backboard rather than several large cutouts, and I have seen modern instruments for sale, second hand with many smaller holes, but I have yet to find a primary source on them.

 (5) The instrument has been played many ways throughout history.
 It has been played resting on the ground, resting on the performer's legs, resting on a flat table or resting on stands. 架子 refers to the 2 or 3-piece supports most commonly used for guzhengs.